vbb08/Bariatria-Webpage/README.md

 ![bariatria](https://github.com/vbb08/Bariatria-Webpage/assets/67701977/6dd25417-6541-4722-bac2-74112aa9e2ee)
 ## Description
-More functionalities are planned to be added, like contact form, possibilities of download/upload documents, english version and some esthetic parts need to be improven.
 The project can been seen live at https://bariatriasiedlce.com/

+More functionalities are planned to be added:
+- contact form
+- possibilities of download/upload documents
+- english version
+- credit section for images

+Graphical layout needs to be improven as well.